shawn320/rmp-mern/README.md

 You will also see any lint errors in the console.

 ### Deployment
-This app is deployed to Heroku https://rmp-mern.herokuapp.com/
+This project is deployed to Heroku: https://rmp-mern.herokuapp.com/

 ### Todo List: